 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Nissan reported total carbon emissions of approximately 116,699,000,000 kg CO2e globally, with emissions distributed across various scopes: 462,000,000 kg CO2e for Scope 1, 1,266,000,000 kg CO2e for Scope 2, and a significant 116,699,000,000 kg CO2e for Scope 3.
-The combined emissions for Scope 1 and 2 amounted to about 1,727,000,000 kg CO2e.
-In Japan, the total emissions for Scope 1 and 2 were reported at approximately 980,000,000 kg CO2e.
-Nissan has set ambitious climate commitments, aiming for carbon neutrality across the vehicle life cycle and all business activities by 2050.
-In the near term, the company targets a 52% reduction in CO2 emissions from its global production sites by 2030, compared to 2018 levels.
-This target applies to both Scope 1 and Scope 2 emissions.
-Additionally, Nissan has committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030 from a 2018 baseline.
-For Scope 3 emissions, specifically from the use of sold products, the company aims for a 32.5% reduction per vehicle kilometre over the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to well below 2°C.
+The combined total for Scope 1 and 2 emissions was about 1,727,000,000 kg CO2e.
+In Japan, Nissan's Scope 1 and 2 emissions totalled approximately 980,000,000 kg CO2e.
+Nissan has set ambitious long-term climate commitments, aiming for carbon neutrality across the vehicle life cycle and all business activities by 2050.
+This includes a target to reduce Scope 1 and 2 emissions by 80% compared to 2000 levels by 2050.
+Additionally, the company aims for a 90% reduction in CO2 emissions from new vehicles by 2050, relative to 2000 levels.
+In the near term, Nissan has committed to reducing its absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030 from a 2018 baseline.
+For Scope 3 emissions, specifically from the use of sold products, the target is a 32.5% reduction per vehicle kilometre over the same timeframe.
+These initiatives align with industry standards and reflect Nissan's commitment to sustainable practices and climate action.

 Access structured emissions data, company-specific emission factors, and source documents